mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 IISS GRAV BIKE

 IISS AIR/RAFT
 A number of air/raft designs are used by the IISS, many of them standard civilian designs painted grey and given a new logo.
 However, some applications require an advanced-capability vehicle.
-The IISS thus commissioned a variant of the Ling-Standard Products Venture 400 four- seat air/raft for its own use, assigning licenses to favored companies to produce these vehicles to the highest standard.
+The IISS thus commissioned a variant of the Ling-Standard Products Venture 400 four-seat air/raft for its own use, assigning licenses to favored companies to produce these vehicles to the highest standard.

 The IISS 'raft is a solid-body design, sealed against vacuum and can